madlambda/Acorn/docs/hierarchical-fs.md

 In the example above, the created file “app.fs” is logical.
 It’s just an entry in the union mount table of the current namespace.
-Invoking the read syscall in an open file descriptor of “app.fs” will return the byte representation of the directory `/n/app` from the otherfs filesystem engine backed by `/dev/sda2`.
+Invoking the read syscall in an open file handle of “app.fs” will return the byte representation of the directory `/n/app` from the otherfs filesystem engine backed by `/dev/sda2`.
 The kernel will traverse the directories there as if it were a typed file.